-Note1: See detailed calculations from Appendix 1

-Note2: The definition of mobile broadband changed in Sweden and therefore the temporary decline in Swedish penetration curve.
+Note1: The definition of mobile broadband changed in Sweden and therefore the temporary decline in Swedish penetration curve.

-Note3: Some differences between countries is caused as stated before by the fact that the definition of mobile broadband differs country by country.
+Note2: Some differences between countries is caused as stated before by the fact that the definition of mobile broadband differs country by country.